spanner/radiant-reader-extension/README.md

 * Provisionally updated for 0.9, but still being tweaked and tested: not definitely stable yet

-* Message-management is getting simpler but not fully worked-through yet
+* I'm about to start cleaning out the messaging interface.
+Some of its extra clutter will be moved into a newsletter extension so that here we can concentrate on making administrative messages easy to edit.

 ## Status

-Compatible with radiant 0.9, with some rough edges in the appearance.
+Compatible with radiant 0.9 but currently undergoing some renovation.

 Tests are thorough.
 A lot of our work relies on this extension.